 A: Yes.
 You can just submit a BAS Evidence Form saying you have attended on behalf of your group, and we will be able to check our attendance lists.
 You can only attend on behalf of one group, so ensure another representative is there is you are on multiple committees!

 A: For 2016/17, you will need to have submitted all your evidence by the handover deadline.
 For every year after that, starting 2017/18, you will need to have submitted all your evidence by April 30th so we have time to award scores by the SU awards!
 You may find it easiest to submit evidence throughout the year as things take place, so you’re not scrambling at the end to get everything together.
+This will also mean we can give you a progress report in January.

 A: You will be asked to submit a BAS Appeals Form if you are unhappy with the levels you have received.
-The forms will then be considered by the Societies Exec.
+The forms will then be considered by the Societies Network.
 Please note that new evidence cannot be submitted at this stage, and must have been attached on the original evidence form!

 A: Absolutely!
 At the start of the year, if we have the details of your Equality officer on your handover form, then this is all you need.
 If you wish to elect one mid-year, then you can hold an election and inform one of student services once you have the officers details and we’ll add them to our database.